NEPXiss/gcn_multi_label/README.md

 - Construction of k-nearest neighbor graphs from sample features.

+- Implementation of Domain Adaptation Network and Feature Importance

 - Multi-label sigmoid output with binary cross-entropy loss for multi-disease prediction.

 The implementation is original and follows the conceptual framework of GDmicro for academic exploration.